bridirks/ctx-api-karate/README.md

 6. Required: Select the desired API from the drop-down menu.<br>
 (if the cors or security test types are selected, the matching option under API Selection needs to be selected) <br>
 7. Select `Run Workflow`<br>
 8. Results will be viewable in an artifact folder after the tests have completed.
-These results will not be formatted<br>
+These results will not be formatted unless you unzip the artifact folder<br>
 <h3 align="center">Optional - to View Full Dashboard</h3>
 1. Download the karate project<br>
 2. Download the artifact and extract the contents into the 'target' folder of the downloaded karate project<br>